AnonSar/fit3143-notes/notes/11-faults.md

 * Yup

 ## Fault-Tolerant Systems

+We designate a system that does not tolerate failures as a fault-tolerant system.
+In such system the occurence of a fault violates _liveness_ and _safety_  properties.

 * **Safety** properties specify that “something bad never happens”
 * **Liveness** properties assert that “something good will eventually happen”